 - Norepinephrine: Involved in alertness, arousal, and stress response.

 The balance between excitatory and inhibitory neurotransmitters is crucial for proper brain function.
-Imbalances in neurotransmitter levels can contribute to a variety of neurological and psychiatric disorders.
+Imbalances in neurotransmitter levels can contribute to a variety of neurological and psychiatric disorders And that's really what it comes down to..

 Glial Cells and Neuronal Support